TIMELINE - A brief history of Detroit's fiscal problems

 - Michigan voters on Nov.
 6 repealed the state’s emergency manager law.

 - On Nov.
-15, Bing and Michigan officials agreed on goals and deadlines the city must meet to secure the release of $30 million of the bond proceeds.
+15, Bing and Michigan officials agree on goals and deadlines the city must meet to secure the release of $30 million of the bond proceeds.

 - Five days later, the city council rejected a key goal -- a contract with law firm Miller Canfield -- that was tied to the release of $10 million of the proceeds.
 The move left the city at risk of running out of cash by the end of 2012.